SemiCroustii/ubox-camera-ha/INSTALLATION.md

 ## Configuration Options

-The integration automatically discovers all cameras associated with your Ubia account.
+The integration automatically discovers all cameras associated with your Ubox account.
 No additional configuration is required.

 ### Update Frequency